-On the On the successful completion of the course, students will be able to: 1. recall html tags, css properties, and javascript syntax K1 2. explain the relationship between html, css and javascript in web K2 development.
-3. create well-structured web pages using html and css К3 4. analyse and evaluate different frameworks and libraries for specific project requirements K4, K5 5. design and implement responsive web layouts that adopt to various screen sizes and devices К6
+On the s successful completion of the course, students will be able to: 1. recall html tags, css properties, and javascript syntax K1 2. explain the relationship between html, css and javascript in web K2 development.
+3. create well-structured web pages using html and css К3 4. analyse and evaluate different frameworks and libraries for specific K4, K5 project requirements 5. design and implement responsive web layouts that adopt to various K 6 screen sizes and devices